This article may contain compensated links. Please read disclaimer for more info.

 The supreme battle is underway.
 It is, of course, the Battle of France and the Battle for France.
 For the sons of France, wherever they are, and whoever they are, the simple and sacred duty is to fight the enemy by all means at their disposal. —Gen. Charles de Gaulle, 6 June 1944

-After many losses from both sides, the 5 landing beaches in Normandy were all taken and connected on June 12.
+After many losses from both sides, Normandy’s five landing beaches were all taken, and the Allied Forces connected on 12 June.
 Casualties were very high, and towns and cities were heavily destroyed.
 This was the price to pay in Normandy for our freedom.

-Museums, memorials, and war cemeteries, and other WW2 sites in Normandy France propose visitors a glimpse of this terrible chapter in our history.
-There’s a big job of documentation and memory behind so we don’t forget.
+Museums, memorials, and war cemeteries, and other WW2 sites in Normandy, France, offer visitors a glimpse of this terrible chapter in our history.
+There’s a huge amount of documentation and collection of memories here, so we don’t forget.

 So, what are you waiting for?
 Book this Normandy road trip today!